feynet1/Small-office-network/README.md

 📘 Small Office Network Design (Enterprise-Level)
 🚀 Project Overview

-This project demonstrates the design and implementation of a secure and scalable small office network using VLAN segmentation, subnetting, and essential network services.
+This project demonstrates the design and implementation of a secure and scalable small office network using:

+VLAN segmentation
+Subnetting
+Inter-VLAN routing
+Core network services

 The network is built and simulated using Cisco Packet Tracer, following real-world networking practices.